-When conducting market research through direct mail surveys and questionnaires, stick to the following guidance to maximize responses:
+When conducting market research through direct mail surveys and questionnaires, stick to the following guidance to maximise responses:

 - Keep it short: Questions should be short and direct to avoid any confusion and to provide the most helpful responses.
 The questionnaire itself should also be short — stick to two pages at the most.

-- Include postage: Include an already addressed and post-stamped envelope.
+- Include postage: Include an already addressed and post-stamped envelope if required.
 By removing these barriers you’re more likely to get responses.

 - Send a reminder: Mail out a second reminder about two weeks after the first mailer goes out.
 People are busy and can easily forget, so a little nudge can go a long way.